taranis-ai/taranis.ai/content/en/docs/admin/collectors.md

 * Optional fields:
   * SSL_CHECK: if enabled, the SSL certificate will be validated
-  * SHARING_GROUP_ID: set to the ID of a sharing group, if you want to collect only one sharing group (see [Create and manage Sharing Groups](https://www.circl.lu/doc/misp/using-the-system/#create-and-manage-sharing-groups))
+  * SHARING_GROUP_ID: set to the ID of a sharing group, if only one sharing group should be collected (see [Create and manage Sharing Groups](https://www.circl.lu/doc/misp/using-the-system/#create-and-manage-sharing-groups)).
   * REQUEST_TIMEOUT
   * USER_AGENT
   * PROXY_SERVER